catjobe/BIS15W2024_cberevoescu/all_labs_hw/hw7_NAs/hw7.md

 ## 1   170566
 ```

-#### There are ARE NAs in the Amphibio data set, 170566 in total.
-The fact that there are NAs in the Amphibio data set does make sense.
+#### There are ARE NAs in the `amphibio` data set, 170566 in total.
+The fact that there are NAs in the `amphibio` data set does make sense.
 When using the summary() function (below), it does NOT seem that there are NA's represented by placeholder values:

 ```r